TSP Investment Options and Fund Performance

 The G Fund and L Funds are managed by the Thrift Investment Board’s staff.
 The Board has contracted to manage the S, I, C and F Funds.

 The G Fund was launched in 1987, the C and F Funds in 1988, the S and I Funds in 2001 and the original L Funds in 2005.
 At the end of 2010, assets in a former L 2010 Fund were merged into the Income Fund, the 2010 Fund was discontinued, and the 2050 Fund was launched as of January 31, 2011.
-In 2020, that year’s fund similarly will be merged with the Income Fund and the TSP will add new L funds so that funds will be available in five-year increments from 2025 through 2065.
+Effective June 30,2020, that year’s fund similarly will be merged with the Income Fund and the TSP will add new L funds so that funds will be available in five-year increments from 2025 through 2065.

 G Fund—By definition, the G Fund never can have a losing month.
 All investments in the fund earn interest at a rate equal to the average of market yields on Treasury marketable securities with four or more years to maturity, with a weighted average maturity of approximately 12 years.